What is Kiosk – Kiosk Definition, Types and Evolution

 • Multiple units are typically standalone and in a line to help traffic flow

-Kiosk Definitions and Iterations
+Define Kiosk and Iterations

 Our latest definition?
 A terminal that allows customers or employees to get information and/or conduct a transaction, without the assistance of a person.
 It may or may not have a touchscreen for example.